argonne-lcf/balsam/docs/development/data-model.md

 ## The REST API

+The rest of this page details the Django model fields and gives a condensed overview of the API.
-Refer to the interactive and detailed API documentation (URL query parameters, sample request and response payloads) for every endpoint at the `/api/swagger/` endpoint:
+Refer to the interactive API documentation for details on URL query parameters and sample request and response payloads:

 ```bash
 cd balsam/server